WorldModelers/CorpusIngestionAndAssembly/docs/causemos.md

 yarn start-server --schedules dart
 ```

 When a document is uploaded through Causemos, the request is sent to DART.
-Then behind the scenes Causeos server will poll DART
+Then behind the scenes Causemos server will poll DART
-to see what new reader output are available on the Kafka queues, cross-reference them against Causemos internal document upload tracker,
+to see what new reader outputs are available on the Kafka queues, cross-reference them against the Causemos internal document upload tracker,
 and then send the valid entries to INDRA to do incremental assembly.